ansys/pyprimemesh/doc/source/contributing/index.rst

 `PyPrime Documentation <https://prime.docs.pyansys.com>`_.

 -----------------------------------------
-Code Structure and Contributing New Code
+Structuring Code  and Contributing New Code
 -----------------------------------------

-Much of the PyPrime code base is auto-generated based on the Prime server.
-For the auto-generated code, contributions are therefore limited to raising issues and enhancement requests.
+Most of the PyPrime code base is auto-generated based on the Ansys Prime server.
+For the auto-generated code, contributions are limited to raising issues and enhancement requests.

 You should not modify files marked as auto-generated.